spawaskar-cora/cora-docs/docs/user-guide/modules/missing-persons/missing-persons.md

 ### Audits
 The Audits section allows users to view all changes made to a missing persons record.
 This will show the detail of what, who, and when changes were made in the system.

-To view the audit data, select the arrow on the right side of the Audits section to view any relevent audit records.
+To view the audit data, select the arrow on the right side of the Audits section to view any relevant audit records.

 ### Tags
 The tags section enables users to associate additional information (aka Tags) to missing persons records.